 In the Literature Cited, alphabetize by authors' surname(s), regardless of the number of multiple authors for the same publication.
 Within alphabetical order, the sequence is chronological (see Appendix B "Multiple Citations for the Same First Author" for an example).
+If a reference has >10 authors, list the first 10 authors followed by "et al."

-Use title-case (not small caps) for all names in Literature Cited, and place a comma between all names, even if there are only 2 (e.g., Schmidt, B. R, and J. Pellet).
+Use title-case (not small caps) for all names in Literature Cited, and place a comma between all names, even if there are only 2 (e.g., Schmidt, B. R., and J. Pellet).
 Use 2 initials (where appropriate) with one space between each initial.
 Only reverse the name order of the first author (e.g., Thogmartin, W. E., J. R. Sauer, and M. G. Knutson).
 For serial publications, show the issue number only if the pages of each issue are numbered separately.
 As in the text, spell out ordinal numbers (e.g., Third edition).
 Do not include words such as Publishing, Inc., or Company.
 Use the word Thesis to denote Master of Science (M.S.) or Master of Arts (M.A.), and use the word Dissertation for Doctor of Philosophy (Ph.D.).
 Do not write the total page number of books at the end of the citation.
 Only include the software in literature cited if you are referencing the software manual.
 Otherwise, simply cite the product in text following the examples in Citing Literature in Text section below.
 For foreign language publications, note the language of publication at the end of the citation in brackets (e.g., [In Spanish.]).